thesfinox/fit-the-data/README.md

 # Contributors

-Contributors are welcomed to improve and criticize (keeping in mind that we are not software developers and the purpose of this code was merely to save us a lot of work: it was firstly intended to meet our particular needs in that specific situation, *see _MOTIVATION_*) any of the content here
+Contributors are welcome to improve and criticize (keeping in mind that we are not software developers and the purpose of this code was merely to save us a lot of work: it was firstly intended to meet our particular needs in that specific situation, *see _MOTIVATION_*) any of the content here